Jordan Point, Virginia

 Jordan Point (or Jordan's Point) is a small unincorporated community on the south bank of the James River in the northern portion of Prince George County, Virginia, United States.
-It is about 20 miles from Richmond and 30 miles upstream from Jamestown on the James River.
+It is approximately 20 miles from Richmond and 30 miles upstream from Jamestown on the James River.
 It was the location of extensive archeological research between 1987 and 1993.
 This research provided substantial information about human existence in the area from the prehistoric to the late colonial eras.
-In particular, the research extensively studied the Jordan's Journey settlement that existed between 1620-1640 during early years of the Virginia colony.
+In particular, the research extensively studied the Jordan's Journey settlement that existed between 1620 and 1640 during early years of the Virginia colony.